weaverbel/intro-computational-thinking/content/3-lesson.md

 #### Practice

-You have been asked to establish a contact tree for your local walking group.
+You have been asked to establish a decentralised contact tree for your local walking group.
 Draw a structure diagram for the steps you would take to achieve that.